 The words are very harsh, I will read them entirely:

 As for salt.
-What does it mean "will be salted with fire"?
+What does it mean "will be seasoned with fire"?
 The fact is that according to ancient custom, every sacrifice was sprinkled with salt before being burned.
 This is how the sacrifice was prepared.
 The Lord says that just as the sacrifice was salted before being burned, so every Christian will be salted by the fire of trials, and the final will be the fiery judgment at the end of the world.
 And for those who are not salted with the salt of grace, what will happen?

-There is one of the "favorite" opinions against the eternity of torments, but we see that revelation speaks directly about the eternity of torments (Gospel of Mark: 9; 44).
+There is one of the "favorite" opinions against the eternity of torments, but we see that revelation speaks directly about the eternity of torments (Mark 9:44).
 I will give many other examples of the eternity of torments later.
 In fact, in revelation there are very many of them, starting from the ancient prophets and ending with the New Testament and the Apocalypse.
 That is, the whole Bible knows about the eternity of torments for sinners and the eternal reward for the righteous.
 This is such a leitmotif of the entire Bible.
 Its prototype first appeared in the time of Noah's ark, the time of the Flood, when the flood swept away all sinners.
 Its prototype was in Sodom, where all sinners were burned by fire.

 I myself was personally in the ash city - near Masada (editor's note: Masada is an ancient fortress on the southwestern shore of the Dead Sea, in Israel).
 When you approach Masada, below you will see such white formations, grayish-white.
 Stop the car, if you will.
 They are of such a regular shape, there are depressions, as if walls stand, depressions - as if streets.
 You approach, and there it's such ash.
 There is an ash city, and inside you can see, for example, ash in the shape of bricks.
 Pure ash, like from matches.
 With pieces of sulfur embedded inside.
 Ash in the shape of bricks, and the whole city is so ashy.